 The toddler allegedly murdered in Auckland last month is a nephew of one of New Zealand's most violent and notorious killers, the Herald can reveal.

-Malcolm Robert Bell died on June 29 after he suffered suspected non-accidental injuries.
+Malcolm died on June 29 at Starship Hospital, six days after he was admitted with suspected non-accidental injuries.

-Following an intensive investigation, a 51-year-old man was been charged with his murder.
+Following an intensive investigation, a 51-year-old man was charged with his murder.

 Their father is Michael Bell - but they have different mothers.

 Their familial connection was confirmed by several sources close to the family, a police source and the siblings' birth certificates obtained by the Herald.

 Bell became one of the worst murderers in New Zealand history when he killed Wayne Johnson, William Absolum and Mary Hobson during a robbery at the RSA on December 8 2001.